moham6839/Recommedation-System-Project/README.md

 ![image](https://user-images.githubusercontent.com/77416319/142633674-c7d3e3c2-061d-4386-a944-7a08c7ffedea.png)

 The image above is a snapshot of the actual ratings and the predicted ratings.
-The predicted ratings were fairly close to the actual ratings.
+The predicted ratings were fairly close to the actual ratings (click on image to enlarge).

 ![image](https://user-images.githubusercontent.com/77416319/142577006-fc704384-b5b1-4e38-bd5e-023b86802f12.png)

 From the scatter plot above, the model underpredicted movies that were rated 4 or 5, while it overpredicted movies that were rated 1 or 2.
-This indicates that the rating system recommends movies that users gave a low rating overall (1 and 2) and doesn't recommend movies that were highly rated (4 and 5).
+This indicates that the rating system recommends movies that users gave a low rating overall (1 and 2) and doesn't recommend movies that were highly rated (4 and 5) (click on image to enlarge).

 ![image](https://user-images.githubusercontent.com/77416319/142577037-d8914b4f-cbe2-4398-8d28-b8c361d61411.png)

 The image above is the residual error of the predictive model.
-The actual ratings of the data were overpredicted within 1 or underpredicted within -1
+The actual ratings of the data were overpredicted within 1 or underpredicted within -1 (click on image to enlarge).

 # Popularity Bias